NBISweden/workshop-genome_assembly/exercises/exercise_2.md

 ### Task 3.

-The PacBio data has been converted from RSII platforms' hd5 files to the Sequel platforms' unaligned BAM format using the `bax2bam` tool in SMRT command line package.
+The PacBio data has been converted from RSII platforms' hd5 files to the Sequel platforms' unaligned BAM format using the `bax2bam` tool in the SMRT tools package.
 Use SMRT tools to extract the fastq from the BAM file.

 {% highlight bash %}
 module load bioinfo-tools SMRT/5.0.1